-Some have an antenna attached that can help you locate the direction fo the radiation, others produce different sounds according to the radiation source, others have both features.
+Some have an antenna attached that can help you locate the direction of the radiation, others produce different sounds according to the radiation source while others have both features.

-How can i measure radiation from power cables, transformers, pylons, electrical devices etc.?
+How can radiation from power cables, transformers, pylons, electrical devices etc. be measured?

-Low frequency meters should be able to record radiation in the frequency range 50-60Hz (at least) which is the main frequencies of electrical grids.
+Low frequency meters should be able to record radiation in the frequency range 50-60Hz (at least) which are the main frequencies of electrical grids.

 Magnetic field meters measure magnetic field flux density in nT (= nano Tesla) or mG (= milli gauss = 100nT).
-Magnetic fields penetrate unaffected almost all building materials and the most common cause of elevated values are the low voltage power cables, especially in densely populated areas.
+Magnetic fields penetrate almost all building materials.
+The most common cause of elevated values are low voltage power cables, particularly in densely populated areas.

-Measuring magnetic fields is, in our opinion, the most important measurment you should take before buying or renting property, because high magnetic fields are difficult and expensive to reduce.
+Measuring magnetic fields is in our opinion, the most important measurment you should take before buying or renting a property.
+This is because high magnetic fields are difficult and expensive to reduce.

 Electric field meters measure electric field density in V/m (= Volt per meter) or Body Voltage in mV (= milli volt).
-Electric fields are elevated near high voltage cables, but do not enter the interior of the buildings because they are grounded from most building materials (except from glass or wood).
-Inside the buildings electric fields are produced mainly form the in wall cables anf the electricl appliances that are plugged in.
+Electric fields are elevated near high voltage cables, but do not enter the interior of the buildings as they are grounded by most building materials (except from glass or wood).
+Inside of buildings electrical fields are mainly produced by the in wall cables and olugged in electrical appliances.

-Low frequency electric field measurements are indicated in areas such as bedrooms, where continuous power supply of devices and circuits is not necessary.
-Also the presence of high electric fields ia probably more aggravated during night sleep./p>
+Low frequency electric field measurements are indicated in areas such as bedrooms, where the continuous power supply to devices and circuits is not necessary./p>

-How can i measure radioactivity from building materials, nuclear accidents, medical equipment, radon etc.?
+How is radioactivity from building materials, nuclear accidents, medical equipment, radon etc. measured?

-The radioactivity or ionizing radiation meters measure the radiation from radioactive materials (subsoil, food, building materials, tiles, granite counters, nuclear accidents, ionization smoke detectors, medical equipment etc.) and from the radioactive radon gas that is emitted from the soil, enters the buildings from pipes and cracks, accumulates especially in low floors with inadequate ventilation and is the most common source of radioactivity exposure.
+Radioactivity or ionizing radiation meters measure the radiation from radioactive materials (subsoil, food, building materials, tiles, granite counters, nuclear accidents, ionization smoke detectors, medical equipment etc.) and from the radioactive radon gas that is emitted from the soil which enters the buildings from pipes and cracks, and accumulates especially in low floors where there is inadequate ventilation.
+This is the most common source of radioactivity exposure.

 Radioactivity meters usually contain a Geiger - Muller tube which records the effective dose rate of radioactivity in μSv/h ( = uSv/hr = micro sivert per hour) from building materials (granite etc.), nuclear accidents, medical equipment etc.

-The radioactive radon gas is emitted from the soil, is the main source of population exposure to radioactivity, and is listed as a proven carcinogen by the Wolrd Health Organization.
+Radioactive radon gas is emitted from the soil and is the main source of population exposure to radioactivity.
+Radon gas is listed as a proven carcinogen by the Wolrd Health Organization.

 Radon meters measure the concentration of radon per cubic meter (in Bq / m3), were Bq = Becquerel = the number of radioactive disintegrations per second.

-Also, there is yet to be found a scientific commonly accepted way of measuring them.
+Additionally, there is yet be discovered a common way of measuring them.